 Getting some experience or a qualification under your belt is the first step in the right direction, but what else does it take to be a good plumber?

-2. Make customer service a priority
+2. Prioritise customer service

 It doesn’t matter how good you are at your job – if you can’t connect with your customers, you aren’t going to win more work.
 A friendly smile and positive attitude go a long way with clients and also help build your reputation.
 Plus, being available to discuss any concerns with your customer shows you care about the job – and aren’t planning on cutting any corners.